Engagement & Wedding Ring Resizing Guide

 Popping the question and sliding an engagement ring onto your partner’s finger is a thrilling experience, matched only by when you both slide a wedding band on each other’s hand during your big day.

 It’s unsurprising when they first put on your engagement ring, and when you both try on your wedding rings, that they feel too tight or too loose.
 As you have spent thousands of pounds finding your dream wedding rings, it can leave you and your partner questioning how much it’ll cost to resize a ring and whether you can both afford it.

 Fortunately, it’s always possible to resize your engagement and wedding rings to an exact fit.
 Find out more as we take you through our engagement and wedding ring resizing guide.

-How Should a Ring Fit
+How should a Ring fit

 Your engagement and wedding rings should fit like any other ring.
 It should slide onto the finger easily, but have enough resistance so there’s no risk of it falling off the finger without either of you noticing.